homelabos/homelabos/docs/software/peertube.md

 ## Access

+Peertube generates it's own root password on first startup.
+Homelabos captures that and stores it in ./settings/passwords/peertube_root_password

 It is available at [https://peertube.{{ domain }}/](https://peertube.{{ domain }}/) or [http://peertube.{{ domain }}/](http://peertube.{{ domain }}/)

 {% if enable_tor %}